trueos/pcbsd/src-qt5/docs/update.rst

 Manual Updates (GUI Method)
 ---------------------------

-Beginning in version 10.1.1, the automatic updater will automatically keep your system up-to-date.
+The automatic updater will automatically keep your system up-to-date.
 You will know that an update has completed when the pop-up menu, shown in
 :numref:`Figure %s: Managing the Reboot After Update <update9>`, indicates that a reboot is needed to complete the update process.
 The automatic updater will only update what it has been configured to update.
 If you would like to double-check or change what gets updated, start Update Manager, enter your password, and use the drop-down menu in the "Configure Automatic Updates" screen shown in :numref:`Figure %s: Configuring What to Update <update11a>`.